KULeuvenNeuromechanics/PredSim/Documentation/PUBLICATIONS.md

 2. **Edit** this file (`PUBLICATIONS.md`) and add your publication to the list below.
 3. Use the [APA reference style](https://apastyle.apa.org/style-grammar-guidelines/references/examples).
 Please do add the DOI or URL.
 4. **Submit a pull request** with your addition.
+5. Congrats, you are now a contributor to PredSim!
 ---

 ## 📄 Publication List